top of page

 From the time he could speak, my son Asher was an intensely passionate child when it came to things that interested him.
 From trains to the Titanic, and Harry Potter to airplanes, his father and I happily indulged his evolving passions in every way we could imagine.

-As a high school freshman, Asher was introduced to the German culture by an inspiring teacher and a whole new passion was ignited: anything and everything having to do with Germany.
+As a high school freshman, Asher was introduced to the German culture by an inspiring teacher, and a whole new passion was ignited: anything and everything having to do with Germany.
 Of course, this included exploring the German music scene and an eventual crush on 80's German pop star Nena- best known in the United States as the singer/songwriter of 99 Red Balloons.
-Inspired by the song and it's Cold War era plea for peace, Asher proposed the idea for 99 Luftballons Day, where on the 99th day of school, members of the German club would release 99 red balloons with attached messages pleading for peace in the modern world.
+Inspired by the song and its Cold War era plea for peace, Asher proposed the idea for 99 Luftballons Day, where on the 99th day of school, members of the German club would release 99 red balloons with attached messages pleading for peace in the modern world.

 Celebration of Life Memorial Red Balloons